qiuosier/Rhythm/data/markdown/swift/20181110_CreditCards.md

 ![Cathay Pacific Business Class Appetizer](../../../static/images/swift/20150730_IMGP5926.jpg)

 However, you may not get a lot of chances to redeem those miles/points if you don't travel a lot, or if you don't have a lot of points.
 Until you actaully use the points and miles, they are just some number sitting in your account.
 My valuation for the points and miles are less than those found on other websites due to the fact that:
-* Availability is limited on high value redeemtion.
+* Availability is limited on high value redemption.
 * Redeeming for high value travel does not always fit my needs.
 * Small number of points/miles is useless